Frappuccino: Crème

 A coffee-free base was created to make a drink called a Frappuccino Blended Crème.
 Menu examples include the Mocha Crème, Vanilla Bean Crème, Strawberry Crème, Matcha Crème, and Chai Crème.
-All Frappuccino menu items can come as a Crème based Frappuccino, occasionally under slighlty different names such as the Chocolate Cookie Crumble instead of the Mocha Cookie Crumble.
+All Frappuccino menu items can come as a Crème based Frappuccino, occasionally under slightly different names such as the Chocolate Cookie Crumble instead of the Mocha Cookie Crumble.
 Any syrup or sauce can be used to make a custom Frappuccino Blended Crème.
 Crème Frappuccinos contain very little or no caffeine.

 Non-dairy alternatives

-Frappuccinos made with soy milk became available in stores in the United States and Canada in 2010.
-In January 2011 Starbucks introduced this option to Australian stores, and the option has since been made available in other countries.
-Starbucks has also introduced coconut, almond and oat milk options.
+Frappuccinos made with soy milk became available in the United States and Canada in 2010.
+In January 2011, Starbucks introduced the option to Australian stores, and it has since been made available in other countries.
+Starbucks also introduced coconut, almond, and oat milk options in 2021.

+Affogato-style

+Frappuccinos can be ordered "affogato-style" which involves pouring a shot of hot espresso over the top of the drink, which modifies coffee content and results in a more bold flavor.

-Modifications
+Additional Modifications

-Frappuccinos may include additional ingredients, which can include espresso shots, flavored syrups, "Frappuccino chips" which are similar to chocolate chips, and flavored powders.
+Frappuccinos may include additional ingredients, which can include espresso shots, flavored syrups, "Frappuccino chips" (which are similar to chocolate chips), and flavored powders.
 Consumers may also customize the consistency of Frappuccinos by ordering light or extra ice.
 Any Frappuccino can have additional syrups, shots of espresso, or various other modifications at a possible surcharge.

-Former
+Discontinued

 Juice blends

-In the summer of 2006, Starbucks introduced the Frappuccino Juice Blend, which were described as being "real fruit juices combined with Tazo Tea, blended with ice".
+In the summer of 2006, Starbucks introduced Frappuccino Juice Blends, which were described as being "real fruit juices combined with Tazo Tea, blended with ice."
 Juice Blends were gradually discontinued throughout 2007 and 2008 and are no longer offered by Starbucks.